reeseschultz/ReeseUnityDemos/Packages/com.reese.spawning/README.md

 ## Usage

-If you're unfamiliar with converting prefabs into entities, please see [this tutorial](https://reeseschultz.com/spawning-prefabs-with-unity-ecs/), which covers that *and* how to use this package.
+If you're unfamiliar with ECS prefab conversion, see [this tutorial](https://reeseschultz.com/spawning-prefabs-with-unity-ecs/).
 Otherwise, see below:

 ```csharp
 using Reese.Spawning;